DataFire/Integrations/integrations/generated/kubernetes/README.md

 ### io.k8s.api.policy.v1beta1.AllowedFlexVolume
 * io.k8s.api.policy.v1beta1.AllowedFlexVolume `object`: AllowedFlexVolume represents a single Flexvolume that is allowed to be used.
-  * driver **required** `string`: driver is the name of the Flexvolume driver.
+  * driver **required** `string`: Driver is the name of the Flexvolume driver.

 ### io.k8s.api.policy.v1beta1.AllowedHostPath
-* io.k8s.api.policy.v1beta1.AllowedHostPath `object`: AllowedHostPath defines the host volume conditions that will be enabled by a policy for pods to use.
+* io.k8s.api.policy.v1beta1.AllowedHostPath `object`: defines the host volume conditions that will be enabled by a policy for pods to use.
 It requires the path prefix to be defined.
-  * pathPrefix `string`: pathPrefix is the path prefix that the host volume must match.
+  * pathPrefix `string`: is the path prefix that the host volume must match.
 It does not support `*`.
 Trailing slashes are trimmed when validating the path prefix with a host path.

 ### io.k8s.api.policy.v1beta1.Eviction
 * io.k8s.api.policy.v1beta1.Eviction `object`: Eviction evicts a pod from its node subject to certain policies and safety constraints.
 This is a subresource of Pod.
 A request to cause such an eviction is created by POSTing to .../pods/<pod name>/evictions.